syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

 ---
 layout: post
-title: Troubleshooting | UWP | Syncfusion®
+title: Troubleshooting | UWP | Syncfusion&reg;
-description: Syncfusion® Troubleshooter is Visual Studio extension to troubleshoot the configuration issues in Syncfusion® assembly reference, webconfig entries in projects.
+description: Syncfusion&reg; Troubleshooter is Visual Studio extension to troubleshoot the configuration issues in Syncfusion&reg; assembly reference, webconfig entries in projects.
 platform: uwp
-control: Syncfusion® Extensions
+control: Syncfusion&reg; Extensions
 documentation: ug
 ---

 # Troubleshoot the project

-Troubleshoot the project with the Syncfusion® configuration and apply the fix like, wrong .NET Framework version of added Syncfusion® assembly to the project or missing any Syncfusion® dependent assembly of a referred assembly.
-The Syncfusion® Troubleshooter can do the following:
+Troubleshoot the project with the Syncfusion&reg; configuration and apply the fix like, wrong .NET Framework version of added Syncfusion&reg; assembly to the project or missing any Syncfusion&reg; dependent assembly of a referred assembly.
+The Syncfusion&reg; Troubleshooter can do the following:

 * Report the Configuration issues.